Tennessee Titans vs. Indianapolis Colts NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Colts stats and trends

-- When Indianapolis scored over 27.4 points last year, it was 6-2 against the spread and 8-0 overall.
+- Indianapolis was 6-2 against the spread and 8-0 overall last season when the team recorded over 27.4 points.

-- Indianapolis was 4-3 against the spread and 5-2 overall when the team picked up more than 398.3 yards last season.
+- When Indianapolis amassed over 398.3 yards last year, the team was 4-3 against the spread and 5-2 overall.

-- The Colts turned the ball over 15 times last season, eight fewer times than the Titans forced turnovers (23).
+- The Colts had 15 giveaways last year, while the Titans had 23 takeaways.

 Home and road insights

-- At home last season, the Titans had two wins ATS (2-1) as 5.5-point favorites or greater.
+- At home last year, the Titans had two wins ATS (2-1) as 5.5-point favorites or more.

-- Last year, in eight games at home, Tennessee went over the total six times.
+- Last year, in eight home games, Tennessee went over the total six times.

-- On the road last season, Indianapolis was 5-3 against the spread, and 5-3 overall.
+- Last season in away games, Indianapolis was 5-3 against the spread and 5-3 overall.

-- The Colts were winless ATS (0-1) as 5.5-point underdogs or more on the road.
+- The Colts were winless ATS (0-1) on the road as 5.5-point underdogs or more.

-- Indianapolis hit the over in six of eight away games last season.
+- Indianapolis went over the total in six of eight road games last year.

 Powered by Data Skrive.